IPass Inc.: History

 In July 2003, the firm successfully issued its IPO, raising over $100 million.

 In 2004, the firm launched a policy orchestration initiative to integrate patch management, assessment and remediation of remote and mobile computers into its connectivity platform.
 In pursuing this initiative, iPass acquired two companies in 2004: Safe3w, which developed patented dynamic device “fingerprinting” technology, and Mobile Automation, which specialized in mobile device management.

 Two years later, iPass acquired GoRemote Internet Communications, a former rival in the corporate remote access market.
 In the midst of these acquisitions, iPass recorded year-end revenue growth, despite declining revenues from the company's traditional dial-up business.
 Overall, total revenues grew to $192 million by the end of 2007.

-In 2008, the company appointed Evan Kaplan as CEO and President to replace Denman.
+Evan Kaplan succeeded Denman as CEO and President in 2008.
 During Kaplan's tenure, the firm began to build a service delivery platform for its new enterprise mobility services.
 By January 2010, the company delivered the first version of its cloud-based platform, iPass Open Mobile.

-2015 ushered in a change in the firm’s executive team, beginning with the appointment of Gary Griffiths to the position of CEO and President.
+2015 there were changes in the firm's executive team, beginning with the appointment of Gary Griffiths to the position of CEO and President.
 Griffiths and his newly appointed Chief Commercial Officer, Patricia Hume, pursued a new growth strategy for mobile services, launching iPass Unlimited, a per-user, per-month, fixed fee subscription for unlimited Wi-Fi usage.
 The firm also expanded its network of global hotspots by 2015 from 18 million to 50 million.
-The company also undertook making enhancements to its products and applications.
-In November 2015, the firm announced proprietary technology, iPass SmartConnect.
+In November 2015, the firm announced iPass SmartConnect.

-In February 2019 Pareteum closed its acquisition of iPass in an all-stock transaction.
+In February 2019, Pareteum closed its acquisition of iPass in an all-stock transaction.

 Products and services

 iPass is a cloud-based service manager that connects users and devices to the company's global Wi-Fi footprint.
-In its simplest form, it is an application, downloaded by service users to laptops, tablets, or smartphones, to identify and connect to the system's hotspots.
+It is an application, downloaded by service users to laptops, tablets, or smartphones, to identify and connect to the system's hotspots.
 It is compatible with Automatic Credential Assignment.

 Derived from the company's connectivity intellectual property, the app is powered by iPass SmartConnect, iPass’ Wi-Fi service platform, which identifies and rates access points based on factors such as signal strength, speed, bandwidth availability, and connection success rate.
-The app also incorporates Last Mile VPN security, profile settings, Wi-Fi connectivity, and network curation to expand the network of available hotspots.

 The platform also includes a proprietary scalable reporting and transaction clearing back-end.

 Technology infrastructure

-The company has a global authentication fabric of integrated servers and software, interconnected with over 160 distinct global Wi-Fi networks.
-This infrastructure gives the company's aggregated hotspots the look and feel of iPass hotspots.
-With the addition of iPass SmartConnect, the architecture now opens avenues for improving connection success, real-time monitoring of network outages, and least-cost network routing.
+The company has a global network of integrated servers and software, with over 160 distinct global Wi-Fi networks.